BE5B01DEN - Differential equations & Numerical methods

 • Printable slides: ODE of order 1 and here a compact version.

 • Homework #1, bring your work to practical class in week 2.
-Solution is here.
+Now it includes a solution.

 If you miss a class: This week's topics can be found in videos 2a (at least up to 1:34:45) and 2f (as much as you want).